fzammetti/knowledge-base/Windows/README.md

     openssl s_client -connect <url>:<port> -starttls <service_type>

 This requires OpenSSL be installed (which means you can do this from Linux just as well).
 As an example, to download the cert from the BNY corporate SMTP server, the <url> would be smtpa.bnymellon.net, the <port> would be 587, and the <service_type> would be smtp.

+## Delete a driver from the command line

+This first came about when I tried to enable Core Isolation Memory Integrity on my server and Windows wouldn't let me due to some old Western Digital drivers used for an external hard drive.
+This drivers were not compatible with this protection, but because they were no longer used, there was no obvious way to remove them.
+So, to solve that problem:

+* Open an administrative command prompt

+* Execute the command:

+        pnputil /enum-devices /connected

+    Go through the output and make sure the driver you want to remove isn't listed for any device.

+* After confirming, execute the command:

+        pnputil /delete-driver <driver_published_name> /uninstall /force /reboot